Vipers SC: History

 The Vipers participated in the 2018–19 CAF Champions League qualifying rounds.
 They played and won the preliminary round by the away-goal rule, after tying 1–1 with Al-Merrikh SC from Sudan.
 In the first round, they fell one match shy to the group stage against CS Constantine of Algeria, after a 0–3 defeat on aggregate.

-In may 2020, Vipers was declared champions of the 2019–20 Uganda Premier League while leading the table with 54 points after 25 matches.
+In May 2020, Vipers was declared champions of the 2019–20 Uganda Premier League while leading the table with 54 points after 25 matches.
 This league title was their fourth in their history.
 The league title was awarded before its completion as it was cancelled mid-season by the FUFA due to the COVID-19 outbreak.

 At the 2021–22 season, with four remaining matches, Vipers won another league title after a 3–0 win against Express FC, leading the team to qualify to the qualifying rounds of the 2022–23 CAF Champions League.

 On the preliminary round of the competition, they were able to win their tie with relative ease, winning both matches played against Olympic Real de Bangui from Central African Republic.
 On the first round, they were paired against TP Mazembe from DR Congo.
 After tying both matches by 0–0, penalty shoot-outs were required.
 Vipers ended up winning the shoot-out by 4–2, qualifying them to the group stage of a CAF Champions League for the first time ever.

 On the 2022–23 CAF Champions League group stage, the club was paired to the Group C alongside Raja CA (Morocco), Simba (Tanzania) and Horoya (Guinea).

+On May 24, 2025, Vipers SC were officially crowned as Champions of the 2024/25 Uganda Premier League as the season came to a climax.

+The Venoms emerged Champions after a remarkable season where they outshone the rest of the teams.

+The crowning ceremony came immediately after their final game of the season against Soltilo Bright Stars FC which ended in a one-all draw.

+Vipers SC ended the season with 69 points, two ahead of NEC FC who edged URA FC 1-0 in Lugogo.

 Stadium

-They play at St. Mary's Stadium-Kitende, which has a capacity of 25,000.
+They play at St. Mary's Stadium-Kitende, which has a capacity of 25,000 with more than 1,000 VIP seats.
 The stadium was completely refurbished in 2018 and includes artificial turf.

+On 3 March 2017, the African football governing body, CAF, cleared the then newly constructed St Mary's Stadium to host football games.
+St. Mary's stadium is the home of SC Vipers, located in Kitende on Entebbe Road and was built by the club patron and former FUFA president, Doctor Lawrence Mulindwa.